lekhrajdinkar/02-spring/09_ETL/spring-batch/01_SpringBatch-start.md

 - **ItemReader** : Reads data from a source.
 - **ItemProcessor** : Processes data (optional).
 - **ItemWriter** : Writes processed data to a destination.
+- **JobRepository** -
+  - explicitly handles persistence of batch metadata, ensuring better control and compatibility with the latest versions.

 ---
 ## Key Features